Computational Approaches for Exponential-Family Factor Analysis: Simulation and Case Studies

 \subsection{Covariance modeling}

-The Gaussian factor model is widely used due to its efficiency in covariance estimation for high dimensional data\citep{fan2008high}.
-Using a similar setup to~\citep{fan2008high}, we simulate three quasi-factor datasets with $n = 756$, $p \in \{66, 116, \ldots, 466\}$ and four families (quasi-Poisson, negative-binomial, binomial, Poisson).
+The Gaussian factor model is widely used due to its efficiency in covariance estimation for high dimensional data~\citep{fan2008high}.
+Using a similar setup to~\citep{fan2008high}, we simulate three quasi-factor datasets with $n = 756$, $p \in \{66, 116, \ldots, 466\}$ and four families (quasi-Poisson, negative binomial, binomial, and Poisson).
 For comparison, we used the same prior configuration for both factors $\Lambda$ and projection matrix $V$ according to the setup in Table~1 of~\citep{fan2008high}.
-That is, for each $p$ and family: \begin{itemize} \item We first simulate for $i\in[n], j \in[p]$
+That is, for each $p$ and family: